tangentsoft/pidp8i/README.md

 #### --serial-mod

-If you have done the [serial mod][smod] to your PiDP-8/I PCB and the Raspberry Pi you have connected to it, add `--serial-mod` to the `configure` command above.
+If you have done [Oscar's serial mod][sm1] to your PiDP-8/I PCB and the Raspberry Pi you have connected to it, add `--serial-mod` to the `configure` command above.